-(This event is organised by The Arab Network @ Singapore and supported by Middle East Institute, NUS.)
+(This event was organised by The Arab Network @ Singapore and supported by Middle East Institute, NUS.)

-This two-panel seminar will begin with a brief presentation on the historical journey of Hadramis from Yemen to the South-east Asian region and the impact they made in this region in general and Singapore in particular, right up to post-independence.
+This two-panel seminar began with a brief presentation on the historical journey of Hadramis from Yemen to the South-east Asian region and the impact they made in this region in general.
+Specific attention was paid to Singapore right up to post-independence.

-The second speaker’s presentation will focus on contemporary South Yemen, from the onset of the war to the humanitarian crisis that has resulted from it, along with efforts by the Hadrami diaspora, including AN@S, in helping people.
+The second speaker’s presentation focused on contemporary South Yemen, from the onset of the war to the humanitarian crisis that has resulted from it, along with efforts by the Hadrami diaspora, including AN@S, in helping the affected.